 2. THE EYE OF THE BEHOLDER

 Essential?
 No. As much a fan as I am of beholders, they don’t really do the monster justice, and the episode drags somewhat.
-Game adaptation friendly?
-I can’t see how the kids could survive this in normal play, so I say no. AD&D Monsters: beholder, giant scorpion, blue dragon.
-Original monsters: giant snail people, sabre-tooth cats of some kind?

 The kids get mixed up with a cowardly knight, Sir John.
-DM leads the kids to a portal guarded by a beholder.
-The beholder disappointingly only shoots lazers or energy tentacles from its eyes.
+DM leads the kids to a portal home, guarded by a beholder.
+The beholder disappointingly only shoots lasers or energy tentacles from its eyes.
 Venger shows up to kill John and the kids forego the way home in favor of saving John.

 Notes: Frank Welker voices Sir John.
 My video commentary is here: